 How to make a complaint

-Step one: complain to your lender
+Step two: complain to your lender

 Gather any information about your car finance.
 Then complain to your lender, ideally in writing.